 As a matter of good practice, employers and employees should not try to make a distinction whether a colleague is a cross-dresser or transsexual.
-It may be advisable that an employer should make it clear that it agrees that a transsexual employee, once living permanently in their new gender, can then use the toilet facilities for that gender.
+An employer should make it clear to all staff that it agrees that a transsexual employee, once living and working in their new gender, can then use the toilet facilities for that gender.

-To find out more about the protected characteristic of Gender reassignment, see the Acas website page on Gender identity discrimination and the Equality and Human Rights Commission website page on Gender reassignment.
+To find out more about the protected characteristic of Gender reassignment, see the Acas website page on Gender reassignment discrimination and the Acas guide, Gender reassignment discrimination: key points for the workplace.